alexandre-spieser/AspNetCore.Identity.MongoDbCore/README.md

 The `Id` field is automatically set at instantiation, this also applies to users inheriting from `MongoIdentityUser<int>`, where a random integer is assigned to the `Id`.
 It is however not advised to rely on such random mechanism to set the primary key of your document.
 Using documents inheriting from `MongoIdentityRole` and `MongoIdentityUser`, which both use the `Guid` type for primary keys, is recommended.
 MongoDB ObjectIds can optionally be used in lieu of GUIDs by passing a key type of `MongoDB.Bson.ObjectId`, e.g. `public class ApplicationUser : MongoIdentityUser<ObjectId>`.

 #### Collection Names
 MongoDB collection names are set to the plural camel case version of the entity class name, e.g. `ApplicationUser` becomes `applicationUsers`.
-To override this behavior apply the `CollectionName` attribute to  MongoDbGenericRepository:
+To override this behavior apply the `CollectionName` attribute from the `MongoDbGenericRepository` nuget package:
 ```csharp
 using MongoDbGenericRepository.Attributes;